William Brattle: Political and military career

 In 1729, Brattle "plunged immediately into public affairs."
 He was elected to serve on the Cambridge board of selectmen and also as a representative in the Massachusetts House of Assembly, in addition to being appointed as a justice of the peace (JP).
 In the same year, Brattle was commissioned into the Massachusetts Militia at the rank of major along with joining the Ancient and Honorable Artillery Company of Massachusetts.
 Despite his youth, he quickly joined in the ongoing political struggle in the House of Assembly between populist assemblymen and Governor William Burnet on the side of the former.

 Brattle served on the committees which welcomed the new governor Jonathan Belcher in 1730 and delineated Massachusetts' border with Rhode Island in 1733, though he declined to sit on the committee that delineated the border with Connecticut as a result of feeling that he already had enough experience.
 While serving in the 1st Regiment of Militia of Middlesex, Brattle wrote the military training manual Sundry Rules and Directions for Drawing up a Regiment, which was published in 1733; "many an English or American officer packed [the manual] in his haversack" while fighting in the French and Indian War.

-In 1736, having earlier established a private legal practice, he was appointed as one of the JPs who sat with judges in the Middlesex County court.
-Brattle was appointed as the Attorney General of Massachusetts by the House of Assembly in the same year, though he never prosecuted anyone during his two years as attorney general as Belcher insisted the office could only be filled by those chosen by himself and the Massachusetts Governor's Council.
-Despite this, Brattle sat as a special justice in the Massachusetts Superior Court in 1749.
-The historian Clifford Shipton argued Brattle's "ability in law was not much greater than in medicine and preaching."
+In 1736, Brattle was appointed as one of the JPs who sat with judges in the Middlesex County court.
+He was appointed as the colony's attorney general by the House of Assembly in the same year, though Brattle never prosecuted anyone during the two years he served as attorney general as Belcher insisted the office could only be filled by those chosen by himself and the Governor's Council.
+Despite this, Brattle sat as a Massachusetts Superior Court special justice in 1749.
+The American historian Clifford K. Shipton characterized Brattle's "ability in law [as] not much greater than in medicine and preaching."